two4teezee/two4teezee.github.io/src/content/posts/25-09-02-ryo2005-tung-fu-rue-highlight/ryo2005-tung-fu-rue-highlight.md

 He has done a remarkable job of creating a huge roster of characters with a homogeneous playset, with a combination of gameplay systems that allows for fun, well paced gameplay and the occasional devastating combo.
 With that out of the way, let's talk about Tung Fu Rue.

-### An Intro to Tung Fu Rue
+### About Tung Fu Rue
 Tung Fu Rue is not the most popular character in the SNK universe, but he's been around for quite a while.
-He made his first appearance in the first Fatal Fury game, and periodically been brought back - the sprites Ryo2005 used are from Neo Geo Battle Coliseum.
+He made his first appearance in the Fatal Fury 1, and periodically has been brought back - the sprites Ryo2005 used are a mix primarily pulled from Real Bout Fatal Fury 2.
 In Fatal Fury 1, he was introduced as the legendary master of the style known as Hakkyokuseiken and as the man responsible for training several of the series' main characters, like Andy Bogard.
 Throughout his appearances, Tung is always depicted as an elderly man in his late 60s to early 80s and I've always found that entertaining.
 His small stature makes it so that you have to get in-close - Ryo2005 did a nice job of giving him a kit that enables him to do that.
-Tung doesn't have a projectile but he typically has pretty quick movement, and once you're in you can inflict quite a bit of damage in fast flurries.
+Tung doesn't have a true projectile but he has tools to gap-close, and once you're in you can inflict quite a bit of damage in fast flurries.
+His corner combos are particularly devastating.
 Let's take a look at the movelist that Ryo2005 gave him.

 ### Movelist